Truexbanan/ClubCrossCheck/README.md

 ## Accessing the Application

-Visit [Club Cross Check](http://clubcrosscheck.com/) to explore the application.
+Visit [clubcrosscheck.com](http://clubcrosscheck.com/) to explore the application.
 Select teams from the provided lists and discover players who have shared their talents across these top European clubs.

 ## Feedback and Contributions

-We welcome your feedback and contributions.
-Please visit our [GitHub repository](https://github.com/Truexbanan/SoccerClubsProject) for more information on contributing to the project, reporting issues, or suggesting improvements.
+I welcome your feedback and contributions.
+Please visit my [GitHub repository](https://github.com/Truexbanan/ClubCrossCheck) for more information on contributing to the project, reporting issues, or suggesting improvements.
+Email : banan@bu.edu

 ## License